Skip to content

 Home-Office regulation

-Home office agreements are very common in Austria after the pandemic, but home office is only possible on a voluntary basis and must be agreed between the employer and employee.
+Home office or remote work agreements are very common in Austria after the pandemic, but home office is only possible on a voluntary basis and must be agreed between the employer and employee.
 This can be part of your employment contract or an additional written agreement.

 According to the law, the agreement can be terminated by either party with one month's notice for good cause (e.g. in the event of a significant change in the employee's life situation or operational requirements).
 The agreement may also include a time limit and cancellation options.
 However, this only terminates the agreement on working from home, but not the employment relationship as such.